top of page

 2. Leadership Discipline

-We assess whether the founder and leadership team can operate within governance, attract senior talent, and lead under institutional scrutiny and scale.
+Whether the founder and leadership team can operate within governance, attract senior talent, and perform under scrutiny and scale.
+Institutional environments reward discipline and transparency, not improvisation.

 Capital does not create leadership discipline.
 It tests whether it already exists.